Application Process

 Posing with "Welcome to Willmar" sign

-Applications for the Rural Physician Associate Program 2024-2025 program year are now open!
-Apply to RPAP by Sunday, November 26, 2023.
+Applications for the Rural Physician Associate Program 2025-2026 program year open on Friday, May 10, 2024!
+Apply to RPAP by Sunday, September 8, 2024.

 The RPAP longitudinal experience gives an opportunity to understand all the aspects of social determinants of health in an individual patient as visits occur over time, as well as an opportunity for personal involvement in a community, to explore how those aspects are addressed.
 Check out the RPAP FAQ page and the alumni videos on this page to hear directly about the student experience.

-Interviews will take place in December, either in person or virtually.
+Interviews will take place in September, either in person or virtually.
 We will update this page with additional details.

-Before you start your application, review this word document that has information to help you fill out your application.
+Before you start your application, review this document that has information to help you fill out your application.
 For your CV, we have provided this CV template to use as a guide.
 Your CV does not have to follow this template exactly but must include all information listed.
 Please contact us with any questions or requests for assistance with your CV. *Note that a letter of recommendation is not required as part of this application.

 Info Sessions